 Content Services is a fundamentally different approach.
 Fundamentally, a Content Services Platform (CSP) is built around one simple philosophy: regardless of the content type or where it is stored, the CSP will provide access to all content for any app, process, service, or solution that needs it.

 As a result, Content Services Platforms inherently address many of the core challenges of legacy ECM products.

 What is the difference between Content Services Platform and ECM products?

 - Content Services Platforms provide broad connectivity to different systems and content repositories, allowing content to be stored virtually anywhere and eliminating the requirement to migrate content.

-- Content Services Platforms feature singular architectures based on open standards and comprehensive APIs that makes it easy to integrate with virtually any other modern application.
+- Content Services Platforms feature singular content services architecture based on open standards and comprehensive APIs that makes it easy to integrate with virtually any other modern application.
 CSPs also offer out-of-the-box connectivity to a broad array of common business and productivity apps to deliver content wherever it is needed.

-- Content Services Platforms support agile development and DevOps, providing a low-code platform for rapidly building and iterating content-centric apps.
+- Content Services Platforms support agile development and DevOps, providing low-code innovation for rapidly building and iterating content-centric apps.
 They also expose microservices that can be readily consumed by other applications.

 - Content Services Platforms manage diverse content types, including video, audio, and other non-text-based content.

 - Content Services Platforms are cloud-native, scaling easily and efficiently to the needs of even the largest enterprises.